openrails/openrails/Source/Documentation/Manual/operation.rst

     - Returns true if :
         - Route from signal is not leading into a platform.
-        - Route from signal is leading into a platform and the train has a booked stop in that platform, and either of the following states is
+        - Route from signal is leading into a platform and the train has a booked stop in that platform, and any of the following states is
           true:

             - Train has ``$CallOn`` command set for this station.